Skip to main content

 }

 captureContent is true by default.
-When captureContent is true, input and output messages, tool arguments, and tool results are also emitted following the gen_ai.input.messages / gen_ai.output.messages payload shape.
-Subagents, compaction events, loop detection, retry attempts, and context sizing are stamped as additional attributes and span events.
+When captureContent is true, the plugin also emits input and output messages, tool arguments, and tool results following the gen_ai.input.messages and gen_ai.output.messages payload shape.
+The plugin stamps subagents, compaction events, loop detection, retry attempts, and context sizing as additional attributes and span events.
 Set captureContent to false to turn off capture for compliance or retention policies.

 W&B Dedicated Cloud or self-hosted instances